opnsense/docs/source/manual/how-tos/carp.rst

 First we should enable pfSync using our dedicated interface using the master firewall.
 Go to System -> High Availability, enable pfsync and select the interface used for pfSync.
-Next setup the peer ip to the other hosts address (10.0.0.2).
+Next setup the peer IP to the other hosts address (10.0.0.2).

 Now we need to configure the settings we want to duplicating to the